Is It Time To Rethink The Fly-In Medical Mission?

 But even critics of the fly-in approach concede there may be isolated instances today where it's appropriate — for example, where there's an immediate need, like after a disaster, with not enough time to train local health providers.

-Dr. William Cherniak, who is collecting data on the effectiveness of various types of missions, is one of the defenders of fly-ins — under certain circumstances.
+William Cherniak, a physician who is collecting data on the effectiveness of various types of missions, is one of the defenders of fly-ins — under certain circumstances.
 "The gut reaction of a lot of academics is to rag on organizations doing short-term work," he wrote in an email.
-"But from my perspective if that work is tied to a local partner it can be sustainable."
+"But from my perspective, if that work is tied to a local partner, it can be sustainable."

-Cherniak is cofounder of Bridge to Health, which sends health professionals and graduate students to poor communities to run clinics and train local health care workers.
+Cherniak is co-founder of Bridge to Health, which sends health professionals and graduate students to poor communities to run clinics and train local health care workers.
 He says that working closely with local groups, which not all mission groups do, is key.

-Sociologist Judith Lasker, one of the few scholars studying the mission approach, is critical of any group that doesn't focus on training local health providers.
+Sociologist Lasker, one of the few scholars studying the mission approach, found a strong preference among host country staff for programs that train local health providers.
 "One-off trips may help a few people for a lot of money but don't really have any long-term impact and may be harmful," she says.

-She's got a litany of concerns about traditional-style missions in addition to travel costs.
+She has a litany of concerns about traditional-style missions in addition to travel costs.
 There's often little follow-up care by trained personnel, she says.
 It might be that no supplies or medications are left after a group departs — and no one trained in post-surgical needs such as speech therapy for cleft palate patients or physical therapy for burn patients.
-The care often focuses on medical conditions that are not the main priority of the community – a village might be more interested in dental care than heart surgery, for example, or vice versa.
+The care sometimes focuses on medical conditions that are not the main priority of the community — a village might be more interested in dental care than heart surgery, for example, or vice versa.
 Time often runs out before everyone in line can be seen.
 People who develop problems between visits don't get any help.
 The foreign health care providers may not have access to needed equipment, and when missions include students — not just medical and dental students but undergrads as well — they might not be trained to do what they're doing.

-The U.S. government doesn't regulate the groups that still do short-term fly-ins, or for that matter the groups focusing on training.
+The U.S. government doesn't regulate the groups that still do short-term fly-ins or, for that matter, the groups focusing on training.
 Governments on the receiving end, as well as donors, are left to figure out whether a charitable group is qualified to provide care or training.

 Looking To The Future

 Loh, the Canadian physician who studies short-term medical missions, is involved with a new group that is working on guidelines and strategies.
-The goal is to insure that missions form a mutual partnership with host communities.
-The American College of Physicians recently set up new guidelines for doctors and medical students considering work abroad that emphasize the importance of respecting local customs and collaborating with local health care providers – something ingrained in the ReSurge approach.
+The goal is to ensure that missions form a mutual partnership with host communities.
+The American College of Physicians recently set up new guidelines for doctors and medical students considering work abroad that emphasize the importance of respecting local customs and collaborating with local health care providers — something ingrained in the ReSurge approach.

 Loh, who finds himself counseling med students and young doctors who are considering trips, traces some of the rethink to the influence of blogs.
-He cites a post by self-described voluntourist Pippa Biddle, who ten years ago, with other young voluntourists, worked on constructing a library for orphans in Tanzania.
+He cites a blog post by self-described voluntourist Pippa Biddle, who 10 years ago, with other young voluntourists, worked on constructing a library for orphans in Tanzania.
 Their work was so bad that local men, in an effort to save the visitors from embarrassment, regularly tore down the construction at night and rebuilt it correctly before the volunteers awoke.

 It wasn't fly-in surgery, but Biddle's conclusion — that it would have been far better to have just paid local people to do the work — resonates with Loh's students.
-About a camp for children with HIV in the Dominican Republic that she and others started, Biddle writes in her blog, "Try caring for children who have a serious medical condition, and are not inclined to listen, in a language you barely speak."
+About a camp for children with HIV in the Dominican Republic that she and others started, Biddle writes in her blog post, "Try caring for children who have a serious medical condition, and are not inclined to listen, in a language that you barely speak."
 Loh says the med students who come to him for advice are beginning to back off from fly-in missions.
 "A lot of students are much savvier now," he says.
-"They don't want to do something that's non-sustainable."
+"They don't want to do something that's nonsustainable."

 Where a medical camp might do 75 to 100 surgeries on a once-a-year two-week mission, within a couple of years of ReSurge's switch to support in the early 2000s, Rai and his colleagues were performing more than a thousand surgeries a year.

-Late last year several people from ReSurge visited Tanzania and Zimbabwe, the first move toward setting up training programs there.
-David Dingman, who pushed for the changes Rai wanted, is now retired.
+Late last year, several people from ReSurge visited Tanzania and Zimbabwe, the first move toward setting up training programs there.
+Dingman, who pushed for the changes Rai wanted, is now retired.
 He still misses his years with Interplast and the tremendous high of flying in to do surgery.

 "Surgeons always miss doing surgery," he says.
-Still, he says working to change ReSurge's mission is the most important thing he's done in his life.
+Still, he says working to change ReSurge's mission is the most important thing he has done in his life.

 Your Turn